MrBuluc/MrBuluc/README.md

 - ⚡ Fun fact: I love to swim 🏊‍♀️, and cycling 🚴‍♀️

 ## 🕒 What I am doing now:
-I'm a trainee in Yetkin Gençler 🚀.
-I'm developing a project for Tübitak with my team 👨🏼‍🤝‍👨🏻.
+I'm a Software Developer at Tahmin Et 👩‍💻.

 <br />